Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Right.

-Uh to several people, and including some uh good uh good people, also some friends of mine, and they were suddenly taken by the left's attempt to narrative control and think that Trump is about to destroy free speech entirely.
+And they were suddenly taken by the left's attempt to narrative control and think that Trump is about to destroy free speech entirely.

-It's all an issue of you know, all an issue of destroying, you know, having zero principles, being entirely after power, being completely like the left.
+It's all an issue of, you know, all an issue of destroying, you know, having zero principles, being entirely after power, being completely like the left.

 No, nothing of the sort.

-I'll just give gonna give you two temperamentally I think he absolutely loves the back and forth.
+Temperamentally, I think he absolutely loves the back and forth.

 He absolutely loves the back and forth.